exp111/exp111.github.io/_posts/2020-6-18-owasp-mstg.md

 sudo apt install virtualbox
 ```

 then
+* Download the .bin from [here](https://www.genymotion.com/download/).
+* Execute that file (it's a bash script; execute as root if you want it in /opt/).
+* Start Genymotion and create a device (any version should suffice)
+* You should now be able to boot into a android device

 ### Decompiler
 To de/recompile I'm using apktool.
 You could use apt to install that, but I had problems with the dirty version.
-Head over to [the website](https://ibotpeaches.github.io/Apktool/) and follow the install instructions (download wrapper & jar, chmod, run).
+Head over to [the official website](https://ibotpeaches.github.io/Apktool/) and follow the install instructions (download wrapper & jar, chmod, run).

 You also need a java version.
 I'm using openjdk-11, but it's recommended to use jdk-8.